 Ultimately, not really.
 Any cell phone you buy from a reputable source in the US will have been manufactured with the country in mind.
 That means you'll still enjoy a full warranty, parts that are designed with USA standards in mind, along with English language options.

 The only real difference is that you'll know the phone has been shipped thousands of miles beforehand.
 If you're concerned about the ethics and ecological implications of such mileage, this may be a problem but, unfortunately, if you want a new smartphone, it's pretty much your only option at this time.
+Even if you buy a cell phone from an American company, you can guarantee at least one part will have been produced abroad, and the materials will come from natural resource-rich countries in Africa or South America.

 If your worries are more to do with safety, don't be concerned.
 Your cell phone will have been developed with safety in mind and providing you're buying an official device (and an official charger if one is needed separately), there's absolutely no danger in buying a product manufactured elsewhere.